swyxio/react-todomvc/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

 If you want something that persists in localstorage, you can use `useTodosLocalStorageState` instead.
-It has the same API as `useTodosLocalState`
+It has the same API as `useTodosLocalState`.

+## List of Implementations

+- AWS Amplify + AppSync: *tbd*
+- Firebase: *tbd*
+- Netlify + FaunaDB: *tbd*

 ## Acknowledgements